Burger's Ivan main winner at 20th Festival of Slovenian Film

 "Such a film is a shocking commentary of the state of mind in modern Slovenia and not only that.
 Its almost hypnotic oscillating between the feelings of yearning and despair is something that all of us recognise in one way or another", it added.

-Ivan shared the award for best photography and original music with Družinica (The Basics of Killing), which also won the Vesna awards for best feature film and best sound.
+Ivan shared the award for best photography and original music with Družinica (The Basics of Killing).

 The crisis-related family drama "convincingly shows with its merciless description of life on the social and cultural margin that family problems eventually break on concrete individuals", the jury said.